Do You Have Dry Eye? Blepharitis May be to Blame!

 Blephex can eliminate your need for regular eye drops and topical prescription drugs as blepharitis treatment.
 It removes the excess accumulation of bacteria, biofilm and toxins that are mainly responsible for eyelid disease and dry eye.

-For relief from dry eye caused by blepharitis, call us for more information about Blephex and other methods of blepharitis treatment in San Francisco.
+For relief from dry eye caused by blepharitis, call us for more information about Blephex and other methods of blepharitis treatment and emergency eye care in San Francisco.